 Contact: email@example.com or call (609) 921 – 7600, extension 2116

-Students and faculty will return to campus in stages this summer to allow for proper quarantining, testing, and safety procedures.
+Students and faculty returned to campus in stages this summer and will do so again following any breaks, to allow for proper quarantining, testing, and safety procedures.

-- Boarding students, faculty, and staff will be tested upon arrival, periodically, or as circumstances warrant.
+- Any student, faculty, staff, or group may be tested periodically or as circumstances warrant.